starfederation/datastar-clojure/libraries/sdk-ring/README.md

 > the initial response when using the synchronous API.

-In other words, the [barebones broadcast example](https://cljdoc.org/d/dev.data-star.clojure/sdk/CURRENT/doc/sdk-docs/using-datastar#barebones-broadcast) from the docs will work with the ring asynchronous API, not the synchronous one.
+In other words, the [barebones broadcast example](https://cljdoc.org/d/dev.data-star.clojure/sdk/CURRENT/doc/sdk-docs/using-datastar#barebones-broadcast) from the docs will work with the ring asynchronous API, not the synchronous one when using this library.